My Harp Story - by John Lozier

 2003-04 - Camp Horseshoe

-Chapter 5 - Return to South America
+Part 2: Return to South America

+In spring of 2005, I returned to Venezuela after retiring from West Virginia University.
+I intended to devote the rest of my life to promoting the Latin American harp, eventually labeled the Baquiano Program.
+While at WVU, my office mate at WVU was a Venezuelan agronomist Domingo Mata.
+We both loved Venezuelan Joropo music, which we played in our office.
 Domingo connected me with a colleague, Adolfo Cardozo, a professor of animal science and community development at UNELLEZ in Guanare, Venezuela.
 Also, Adolfo a fine musician and singer-songwriter, under the name of La Doctora Gallina (Doctor Chicken).

 El Molino Harp School